invadelabs/drewwiki/ServerSetupCentOS7.md

 yum -y install foreman-installer
 ```

 Needed to do this for libvirt compute resource to work.
-If I rebuild
+Do this before
-I'll do this before running \`foreman-install\`, but after \`yum -y
+running \`foreman-install\`, but after \`yum -y install
-install foreman-installer\`.
+foreman-installer\`.

 ``` bash
 # yum install libvirt-client foreman-libvirt